WRITING STYLE: 4/5

 ENTERTAINMENT QUOTIENT: 5/5

-Regardless of whether it’s the memoir that it claims to be or it’s entirely fabricated or (as I suspect) just exaggerated versions of real events, it is outrageously funny and thoroughly enjoyable; Burroughs sure knows how to spin a yarn.
+Regardless of whether Running with Scissors is the memoir that it claims to be or it’s entirely fabricated or (as I suspect) just exaggerated versions of real events, it is outrageously funny and thoroughly enjoyable; Burroughs sure knows how to spin a yarn.

 Five on five but not recommended for anyone who takes offence easily or has a low threshold for vulgarity.